remisharoon/plombery-scraper/DEPLOYMENT.md

 ### Verify Plombery Service

-After deployment, verify the Plombery service is running:
+After deployment, verify the Plombery service is running.
+The service is defined in `deploy/plomberly.service` and should be installed on the server.

 ```bash
 ssh ubuntu@193.123.94.116 "systemctl status plomberly.service"